Posted on behalf of Phillips Law Group on Apr 18, 2013 in Auto Accidents

 Some of the areas locations we serve include:

-To learn more about our wrist injury attorneys and how they can help you achieve justice in the court of law, we welcome you to contact us at 602-258-8888 today.
+To learn more about our wrist injury attorneys and how they can help you achieve justice in the court of law, we welcome you to contact a car accident lawyer at our firm at 1-800-706-3000 today.
 Furthermore, our attorneys all operate on a contingency basis, meaning that we will not charge you for our services unless a favorable verdict or settlement has been made.